tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 Within this directory you'll find two files unique to deploying a static site on Cloud Foundry: the `Staticfile` and a `manifest.yml` file.

-The `Staticfile` contains commands that the Staticfile buildpack will use to configure your site and the nginx server that it will sit behind.
-Our sample Jekyll site's simply tells it to use the `_site` directory as its root path.
+The `Staticfile` contains commands that the Staticfile buildpack will use to configure your site and the NGINX server that it will sit behind.
+Our sample Jekyll site's simply tells it to use the `_site` directory as its root path and tells NGINX to include some additional configuration files.
+In the case of our example site, it is including a file called `error404.conf` that is used to [add a custom 404 error page]({{ site.baseurl }}{% post_url 2017-09-22-cloud-foundry-staticfile-buildpack-custom-404-error %}).

 {% highlight yaml %}
 # Staticfile
 root: _site
+location_include: includes/*.conf
 {% endhighlight %}

 The `Staticfile` allows you to do some powerful things such as serving gzipped assets and requiring basic auth password protect.
-You can even provide a custom `nginx.conf` file to configure the embedded nginx server.
+You can even provide a custom `nginx.conf` file to configure the embedded NGINX server.
 This can be handy when setting up custom redirect rules and url parsing.
 See [these docs](https://docs.cloudfoundry.org/buildpacks/staticfile/index.html#config-options) for a full list of the available `Staticfile` configuration options.

 The `manifest.yml` file is used by the CLI to remember configuration for the app.
 These application manifests typically contain information regarding how much memory the app should have, what routes it should use, how many instances of the app should be deployed, and more.
 Check out the [application manifest docs](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) for more information.
 This is what our sample site's looks like: